lsst-dm/dmtn-156/index.rst

   - understand configuration and find optimal parameters for our setup
   - evaluate management tools and how they can be integrated into workflow

-In thi test three nodes were configured slightly differently to take into account difference in storage system, in particular master02 node was allocated 96 tokens compared to 256 for each other node.
+In this initial test three nodes were configured slightly differently to take into account difference in storage system, in particular master02 node was allocated 96 tokens compared to 256 for each other node which reduced data volume stored on that node and correspondingly load on that host.

 One of the early ideas was to try to keep number of I/O operations minimal by not flushing the data from memory during the night, forcing the flush and